Skip to Content

 • Needs Attention - usually a lapsed permission or auth issue.
 Click in to see the cause.

-Each Source’s menu has Manage (which Spaces use it, recent activity), Configure (tracked branch, sync mode), and Disconnect (removes from the workspace; previously imported Articles stay in their Spaces).
+Each Source’s menu has Manage (which Spaces use it, recent activity), Configure (tracked branch, sync mode), and Disconnect (removes from the organization; previously imported Articles stay in their Spaces).

 Generate from code

-If your repo has no existing docs, the AI Assistant can write Articles directly from the codebase.
-You can also trigger it later from the Agent Hub by asking the AI Assistant to generate docs for a specific part of a connected Source.
+If your repo has no existing docs, the Jolli Agent can write Articles directly from the codebase.
+You can also trigger it later by asking the Agent to generate docs for a specific part of a connected Source.

 Generate is slower and more variable than Import - output quality scales with how well-commented the code is and how clear module boundaries are.
 If you have any existing docs, even rough Markdown READMEs, Import is faster and more reliable.